 The fasting day begins, of course, with praying The Rosary and The Divine Mercy Chaplet.
 And fasting can assume forms other than how I do it.
 Patty Raymond of Saint Cecilia Catholic Church says, “I find ways to fast each week to deny myself the comfort of food that I may feast on the comfort of God’s presence.”
 Another parishioner fasts by giving up wine for that day.
 Still others fast from such things as watching television: It is up to you and God.

 After the fast, you will be glad for self-mastery.
-You will be pleased that you have more prayerfully focused since Jesus stated in Mark 9:29 (RSV) in referring to an unclean spirit which had possessed a child, “This kind cannot be driven out by anything but prayer and fasting.”
-Our power as people is in denying ourselves.
-Jesus confirmed this to all in Luke 9:23 (RSV), “If any man would come after me, let him deny himself and take up his cross daily and follow me.”
-You will understand that your prayers are being answered in ways you may see now or thirty years from now.
-For example, twenty-five years ago I fasted weekly that abortion would stop.
+You will be pleased that you have more prayerfully focused since Jesus stated in Mark 9:29 in referring to an unclean spirit which had possessed a child, “This kind cannot be driven out by anything but prayer and fasting.”
+Christ told us self-denial brings strength.
+Jesus confirmed this in Luke 9:23: “If any man would come after me, let him deny himself and take up his cross daily and follow me.”
+You will experience answered prayers in ways you didn't foresee.
+For example, twenty-five years ago, I fasted weekly that abortion would stop.
 Perhaps those prayers were heard by my daughter’s Russian mother who chose to give her life.
 I believe they were.